icewolfz/jiMUD/docs/codeeditor.md

 - Remote testing, allows you to test a local file in its remote location, if no remote data it will allow you to browse to the remote file location
 - Remote caching, will cache remote file data in %appdata%\jiMUD\editor to allow local files to be linked to remote files
 - Clear remote data in code preference dialog or deleting the files in %appdata%\jiMUD\editor
+- Remote editing, allows you to edit files directly on server using local temp files and using IED to download/upload on open/save.
+- Upload/Upload as to directly upload file to mud using IED

+**Note:** You must be connected to the mud and logged in as an immortal to use remote features

 ## Virtual map editor